Nike-Inc/spark-expectations/docs/user_guide/notifications/pagerduty_notifications.md

     `Hover over each parameter to see a short description.`

     - <abbr title="Integration key that is generated from the Pagerduty Service">user_config.se_notifications_pagerduty_integration_key</abbr>
-    - <abbr title="Webhook url for agerduy, this should be sent to the events.
-This is usuall set to the events api url ">user_config.se_notifications_pagerduty_webhook_url</abbr>
+    - <abbr title="Webhook url for pagerduty, this should be sent to the events.
+This is usually set to the events api url ">user_config.se_notifications_pagerduty_webhook_url</abbr>

 ### User Configuration Example